 October is National LGBTQ History Month so we celebrate with Pride!
-Look for lectures, workshops, film discussions, field trips and more, all aimed at developing deeper knowledge, understanding, and ability to think critically about issues of sexual and gender diversity.
+Look for lectures, workshops, film discussions, and more, all aimed at developing deeper knowledge, understanding, and ability to think critically about issues of sexual and gender diversity.

 The first Lavender Graduation ceremony was held at the University of Michigan in 1995.
-Dr. Ronnie Sanlo saw an opportunity to include many students who felt invisible during their college years and were skipping the official graduation ceremony altogether.
+Dr. Ronnie Sanlo saw an opportunity to include many students who felt invisible during their college years and who were skipping the official graduation ceremony altogether.
 Today, Lavender Graduation is a key component of commencement season at many campuses throughout the country.
-Following this tradition, our ceremony incorporates keynote speakers, entertainment, leadership awards, and rainbow tassels as we celebrate student success.
+Following this tradition, our ceremony incorporates keynote speakers, entertainment, leadership awards, and lavender tassels as we celebrate student success.